Horatio Gates

-Horatio Lloyd Gates (July 26, 1727 – April 10, 1806) was a British-born army officer, who served in the British Army and as a general in the Continental Army during the early years of the American War for Independence.
-He took credit for the American victory in the Battles of Saratoga (1777), matters of contemporary and historical controversy, and was blamed for the disastrous defeat by the British at the Battle of Camden, South Carolina in 1780.
-Gates has been described as "one of the Revolution's most controversial military figures" because of his role in the Conway Cabal, which attempted to discredit and replace General George Washington as commander in chief; the battle at Saratoga; and his actions before, during, and after his defeat at Camden.
+Horatio Lloyd Gates (July 26, 1727 – April 10, 1806) was a British-born American army officer and politician who served in the British and Continental armies.
+During the American Revolutionary War, he led the Continental Army to victory at the 1777 Battles of Saratoga.
+However, his career was subsequently tarnished when he was defeated by the British at the 1780 Battle of Camden.
+Gates has been described as "one of the Revolution's most controversial military figures" due to his role in the Conway Cabal, which attempted to discredit and replace George Washington as the Continental Army's commander-in-chief, along with his controversial actions at Saratoga and Camden.

-Born in the town of Maldon in Essex, England, Gates served in the British Army during the War of the Austrian Succession and the French and Indian War.
-Frustrated by his inability to advance in the army, Gates sold his commission and established a small plantation in Virginia.
+Gates was born in Maldon, Essex, and served as a British Army officer during the War of the Austrian Succession and French and Indian War.
+He became frustrated by his inability to advance in rank, so he sold his commission and bought a slave plantation in the colony of Virginia.
 On Washington's recommendation, the Continental Congress made Gates the Adjutant General of the Continental Army in 1775.
-He was assigned command of Fort Ticonderoga in 1776 and command of the Northern Department in 1777.
-Shortly after Gates took charge of the Northern Department, the Continental Army defeated the British at the crucial Battles of Saratoga.
-After the battles, some members of Congress considered replacing Washington with Gates, but Washington ultimately retained his position as commander-in-chief of the Continental Army.
+He was made the commander of Fort Ticonderoga in 1776 and of the Northern Department in 1777, and American forces defeated a British army at Saratoga soon after.
+Some members of Congress considered replacing Washington with Gates after the victory at Saratoga, but that did not materialize.

-Gates took command of the Southern Department in 1780, but was removed from command later that year after the disastrous American defeat at Camden.
-Gates's military reputation was destroyed by the battle, and he did not hold another command for the remainder of the war.
-Gates retired to his Virginia estate after the war, but eventually decided to free his slaves and move to New York.
+Gates took command of the Southern Department in 1780, but he was removed from command later that year after the disastrous American defeat at Camden.
+Gates's military reputation was destroyed, and he was not given another command for the remainder of the war.
+He retired to his Virginia plantation after the war, but eventually decided to manumit his slaves and move to New York.
 He was elected to a single term in the New York State Legislature and died in 1806.